Daniel Akihiro Iwama, PhD

 Daniel's dissertation, “‘War by other means’; Military base return and the local politics of realignment on Okinawa Island 1995-present” examined processes of land repossession in what is known today as Okinawa Prefecture.
 He was an international fieldwork fellow of the Andrew W. Mellon Foundation and held doctoral fellowships from the Social Sciences and Humanities Research Council of Canada and the UCLA Terasaki Center for Japanese Studies

-Daniel is currently a full-time lecturer in Simon Fraser University's Department of Indigenous Studies.
+Daniel is currently Assistant Professor of Land Use Planning in the Department of Planning, Geography and Environmental Studies at the University of the Fraser Valley.
 Outside of academia, he works in the worlds of planning and social policy.
 Most recently Daniel completed a contract supporting the re-orientation of the City of Vancouver's approach to monuments + memorials in the public realm.

 Daniel was raised in Vancouver, on the unceded lands of the xʷməθkʷəy̓əm , Sḵwx̱wú7mesh and səlilwətaɬ First Nations.
 He still lives in East Vancouver.